rust-lang/rfcs/text/0000-named-custom-cargo-profiles.md

     inherits = "release"
     lto = true

+Valid profile names are: must not be empty, use only alphanumeric characters or `-` or `_`.

 Passing `--profile` with the profile's name to various Cargo commands will resolve to the custom profile.
 Overrides specified in the profiles from which the custom profile inherits will be inherited too, and all final outputs may